jezzsantos/automate/docs/authoring.md

 ### Add code template commands

+!!! abstract "Concept"
-**Concept**: A "Code Template Command" is simply a type of automation that executes a "Code Template".
+* A "Code Template Command" is simply a type of automation that executes a "Code Template".
 This automation must be wired up to a "Code Template", and a "Code Template" must have a "Code Template Command" wired to it, to be applied in any use-case.
 This kind of command is responsible for deciding how to render the "Code Template" into the target codebase (where in the codebase, and how its named).

-**Concept**: After a code template is rendered into a codebase, an "Artifact Link" is defined for the location of the rendered code.
+* After a code template is rendered into a codebase, an "Artifact Link" is defined for the location of the rendered code.
 This link is then tracked and maintained on subsequent executions of this command.
 This is useful if rendered files are later renamed, or the `--targetpath` property of this command changes.

 To add a new code template command to any element/collection in the pattern: `automate edit add-codetemplate-command "<CODETEMPLATENAME>" --aschildof "{<ANEXPRESSION>}" --targetpath "~/apath/afilename.anextension"`